 John Lewis - 2012

-John Lewis is, in my mind, an interesting brand.
+John Lewis is, in my mind, one of the most interesting British brands.
 Given the towering presence it has in the mind of the UK consumer, it’s actually quite a small organisation in terms of retail presence.
-It only has around ~50 stores, most of which have opened in the last ten years, compared to competitors M&S with ~400 and Debenhams with ~160.
+It has relatively few stores, most of which have opened in the last ten years.
+Compared to competitors M&S and Debenhams, it's a minnow in terms of high street presence.

 Pre-2008, the marketing for John Lewis was much like you’d think of for any high street retailer.
 Product focused, rational purchase decision based, and mostly print and TV.
 Appealing to the consumer making a considered choice in their buying decisions.
 That started to change in 2007 and ‘08, when the marketing team began to re-position the brand through emotional advertising.
 The first steps were pretty tentative.
 That didn’t last.